Getting pregnant: Yes you can!

 Just because you haven't gotten pregnant yet does not mean you don't need birth control.

 As a doctor, one of the things that most surprises me is the number of women who don’t use birth control because they think they can’t get pregnant.
-Research has shown that about 30% of teens and 19% of women age 18-29 believe that an unintended pregnancy can’t or won’t happen to them.
+Research has shown that about 30% of teens and 19% of women age 18-29 believe that pregnancy can’t or won’t happen to them.
 But nothing could be further from the truth.
 This is why using a method of birth control (which you can get for free or at a low-cost at your nearest The Right Time health center) is so important.

 What are the chances that I’m infertile?